Want to jump straight to the answer? The best web hosting for most people is definitely Bluehost.

 So you’ve decided to build your site with WordPress?

-We’ve gone through all the hosts, many of which we’ve used ourselves, and ranked the best WordPress hosting options.
+We’ve gone through all the hosts, many of which we’ve used ourselves, and ranked the best options available for WordPress, including providers WordPress itself recommends.

 The Top 6 Best WordPress Web Hosts for 2020

-Continue on to read our in-depth reviews about each of our top picks for the best WordPress hosting companies in 2020 below.
+Continue on for our in-depth reviews on the best WordPress hosting services today.

 #1 – Bluehost — Best Overall

 Bluehost is one of the most popular and trusted web hosts.
-They’re also one of the three hosts that WordPress officially recommends.
+WordPress themselves officially recommends Bluehost as a hosting option.

 They’re a perfect choice for WordPress sites.
-Once you sign up, you’ll be able to install WordPress super easily.
-You’ll have your site live within 15 minutes from now.
+Once you sign up, you’ll be able to install WordPress immediately.
+You’ll have your site live within 15 minutes from starting.

 Bluehost also has some of the lowest pricing around, plans can get as a low as $2.95/month.
-That’s crazy low.
+That’s incredibly cheap.

 Yes, you will be on shared hosting.
 So if you or someone else on your server gets a huge spike of traffic, your site could go down.
 But honestly, this almost never happens.
 I’ve had websites on shared hosting for over a decade and never had a site go down.